BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 If you use valves that take a single digital signal, like solenoid valves for example, you should just use the Digital Actuator block.
 Both the *Digital Actuator* and the *Motor Valve* block can be linked to a valve in the Brewery Builder.

 The Motor Valve block can be driven by a PWM block.
-It supports the *Minimum ON*, *Minimum OFF*, and *Mutexed* constraints.
+It also supports the *Minimum ON*, *Minimum OFF*, and *Mutexed* constraints.

 ## Analog Actuators
-Analog actuators have an output range and a numeric setting.
+Analog actuators have a numeric output value, between a minimum and maximum.
 A PID requires an analog actuator as output.

 We currently have three types of analog actuator: